 German acoustic amp titan AER manufactures a suite of incredible acoustic amps but for our money, and for the professional’s money, it’s the AER Compact 60 MkIV that takes the cake.
 It will bring out the best in your acoustic, delivering its tone amplified, untampered, and with all the mod-cons you need in a pro-quality two-channel acoustic amp.
 For the gigging guitarist and studio pro alike, this is the one.
 Used by the likes of Tommy Emmanuel, its small and portable but can fill a room.

 A more wallet-friendly option and yet stage-ready out of the box is the Boss Acoustic Singer Live LT.
-New for 2020, it’s a more stripped down and budget-conscious entry in the hugely popular series but its performance – not to mention its portability and build – makes it a convincing grab-and-go amplifier, with two channels to handle both guitar and vocals, onboard effects and plenty of tone-tweaking options to tighten up your live sound.
+It’s a more stripped down and budget-conscious entry in the hugely popular series but its performance – not to mention its portability and build – makes it a convincing grab-and-go amplifier, with two channels to handle both guitar and vocals, onboard effects and plenty of tone-tweaking options to tighten up your live sound.

 Best acoustic guitar amps: buying advice